Amazon's Kindle has established itself as a leading reading device and where you have reading, you hopefully have eager children.

 The range of options and approaches means that settings can be tailored to the age of your child and how much autonomy you want them to have.
 For the younger children, you'll want their Kindle registered to your Amazon account, but with all the parental controls engaged, so there's no access to your account, Cloud or the web browser.

-Then you'll want to use FreeTime for that child.
+Then you'll want to use FreeTime or Kindle for Kids for that child.
 If they are getting their "own" Kindle device, you can then remotely control the content they get access to.
-You can gift books by simply buying them an assigning them to their FreeTime account.
+You can gift books by simply buying them an assigning them to their FreeTime account, but you'll have to then manually add them to FreeTime on the device itself.

 You remain in control of content at all times and can easily remove books that they've finished with or outgrown.
 Importantly, if you're buying it through your account, it's your content and you can then share it with younger members of the family.
 Equally, as a child grows older, using a Household, you can still share older content in the future you might have bought for yourself.